lukaemon/mission-sae/README.md

 > ... when our 16 million latent autoencoder is substituted into GPT-4, we get a language modeling loss corresponding to 10% of the pretraining compute of GPT-4.

 16m SAE is > `200b`.
-That SAE for one layer, and say we got perfect scaling 10x to recover 100% gpt4, that's `2t` SAE.
+That is SAE for one layer, and say perfect scaling 10x to recover 100% gpt4, that's `2t` SAE.
 Are you sure the first author of these papers is not Jensen Huang?
 What's funny is gpt4 here now is in 'I don't care if the weight is leaked to CCP' category.
 GPT5 would be 10x compute and even harder to 'interpret'.

 Fuck it.
 I'm hungry.
 Lunch time.
 Today I fancy a costco hotdog.